 HostIpConfigIpV6Address allows you to specify all aspects of the IPv6 address including the state of the address, the address (unless DHCP is enabled), life time, operation, origin, and prefix length.
 See the API Reference.
 The following code fragment illustrates setting the VMkernel NIC to get an automatic IPv6 address from router advertisements and through DHCP.
 The user provides the IP address on the command line when calling the program from which the fragment is taken.
-The sample retrieves the address using the cb.get\option utility applications call.
+The sample retrieves the address using the cb.get_option utility applications call.

-Example 9-3.
-IPv6 Setup
+Example: IPv6 Setup

 '''

 private HostVirtualNicSpec createVNicSpecification() {

 HostVirtualNicSpec vNicSpec = new HostVirtualNicSpec();

 HostIpConfig ipConfig = new HostIpConfig();

 //setting the vnic to get an automatic ipv6 address from router advertisements

 // and through dhcp

 ipV6Config = new HostIpConfigIpV6AddressConfiguration();

 ipV6Config.setAutoConfigurationEnabled(true);

-ipV6Config.setIpV6Enabled(true);
+ipV6Config.setDhcpV6Enabled(true);

-ipV6Config.setIpV6Config(ipV6Config);
+ipConfig.setIpV6Config(ipV6Config);

 vNicSpec.setIp(ipConfig);

 return vNicSpec;

 ....

 '''